 Live footage streaming from the Forest Gallery at Melbourne Museum.

 Our original web camera focuses on a section in the Forest Gallery that is frequented by many of the resident animals.
-If you're lucky, you'll see Jack dance in his bower.
+If you're lucky, you'll see Errol dance in his bower.

 Get Windows Media Player